Scurvyez/Scurvyez/README.md

     {
         List<RimworldMod> mods = new List<RimworldMod>
         {
-            new RimworldMod("Pixel Wizardry")
+            new RimworldMod("Color Blindness")
                 .AddDescription(
-                    "Adds accessibility support for persons with color blindness.", "Adds several new shaders for Rimworld textures with blending effects."),
+                    "Adds accessibility support for persons with color blindness.")

             new RimworldMod("Random Chance")
                 .AddDescription(